 Remember – If your dog is involved in an incident with another dog, not only will you be fined by your council and your dog declared dangerous or destroyed, you may also be liable for any injuries or vet bills incurred by the other party, which can easily amount to thousands of dollars.
 In addition, local governments require all dogs to be on leash unless in a designated off-leash area.

-Whilst your GAP Greyhound is considered by law to be “decommissioned” and therefore regarded as a pet dog under the current legislation, we respectfully request that you do not under any circumstances place your Greyhound in what could become a life threatening situation by allowing them to run off lead.
+Whilst your GAP Greyhound is considered by law to be “decommissioned” and therefore regarded as a pet dog under the current legislation, we respectfully request that you do not under any circumstances place your Greyhound in what could become a life threatening situation for them by allowing them to run off lead.

 Remember, you and your dog are ambassadors for GAP.
 We are all working very hard to change the public’s perception about Greyhounds, and negative publicity from incidents where greyhounds have been allowed off lead and have attacked or rushed at a small dog can very quickly bring years of good work undone.
 Please help us to continue to promote both responsible pet ownership and a positive image for Greyhounds as pets.

 Greyhounds are selectively bred and uniquely adapted to be “sprinters” not “marathon runners”.
 A common misconception about Greyhounds is that because they are bred to race, they need lots of room to run and need constant exercise.
 The truth is Greyhounds don’t need much exercise.
 At the track, they only race once or twice a week, in short bursts of 30 seconds or so.
 As pets, they are individuals, some loving a lot of exercise, from long leisurely walks to running, while others choose to romp for short bursts and then turn back into couch potatoes.